ChristopherAlphonse/Product-Manager/client/README.md

-# Product Manager part 1
+# Product Manager

 Client side

+this is for all 3 assignment